chomeyama/SiFiGAN/README.md

 # Source-Filter HiFi-GAN (SiFi-GAN)

-This repo provides official PyTorch implementation of [SiFi-GAN](), a fast and pitch controllable high-fidelity neural vocoder.<br>
+This repo provides official PyTorch implementation of [SiFi-GAN](https://arxiv.org/abs/2210.15533), a fast and pitch controllable high-fidelity neural vocoder.<br>
-For more information, please see our [demo](https://chomeyama.github.io/SiFiGAN-Demo/).
+For more information, please see our [DEMO](https://chomeyama.github.io/SiFiGAN-Demo/).

 ## Environment setup